LucasDelfino92/morrowindsharp/mendingmw.md

 - Run TES3Merge in MO2.
 Once it's finished, press any key to exit.
 - **Merged Objects.esp** will now be present at the end of your load order.

+TESTool lets us merge the leveled lists in our active plugins in order to reduce conflicts, generating a **Merged_Leveled_Lists.esp** file which we will have to place at the end of our load order.
+This is very useful when, for example, you have a mod that adds certain weapons for sale to vendor leveled lists, and another mod also does the same.

+- Run TESTool in MO2.
+- A window will pop up, asking you if you want to use your Morrowind root folder instead of registry settings.
+Click **Yes**.
+- Select **Merge Leveled Lists for active plugins** and click **Execute**.
+- Close the program. **Merged_Leveled_Lists.esp** will now be present at the end of your load order.

 Wrye Mash lets us synchronize the masters of mods we have installed.
 This will prevent certain error messages from popping up when launching the game.

 - Run WryeMash in MO2.